SameerHussain128/Bengaluru_House_Price_Prediction_WebApp/README.md

 # House-price-prediction-WebApp
-This project aims to build a machine learning model that predicts house prices based on various features such as lot area, street type, number of bedrooms, and more.
+This project aims to build a machine learning model that predicts house prices based on various features such as Sqft area, bedrooms hall kitchen, number of bathrooms, and location.
 For more details read readme.md

 ## 🚀 Goal
 The primary goal of this project is to develop a web application that predicts house prices based on user inputs using a pre-trained machine learning model.